rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 ## Or just the daemon

 If you want a container engine and a cluster with no window on screen, skip the app and download the single `rdd` binary instead.
-It is the whole backend in one file; there is no installer and nothing to unpack.
+It's the whole backend in one file; there's no installer and nothing to unpack.

 The binaries are in the same GitHub release.
 The name is `rdd-` followed by the version, the operating system, and the CPU architecture: on an Apple silicon